 Module 5: Implementing the Programme (Part 2)

-In Part 2 of the implementation modules, we reflect on the range of challenges faced across the duration of the Programme, including but not limited to difficulty in paradigm shift, competing mindsets, financial limitations, procurement issues, and so on.
-We also reflect upon specific challenges (and way forward) on innovation and change, especially on risk taking abilities.
-Finally, we offer an insight into day-to-day, and lived experiences of bringing about change – far from the glamour of a well-designed results framework, what does the daily life of a practitioner look like.
+In Part 2 of the implementation module, we reflect on a range of challenges faced across the duration of an initiative, including but not limited to paradigm shifts, competing mindsets, financial limitations, procurement issues, and so on.
+We also explore specific challenges (and ways forward) on innovation and change, especially on risk taking abilities.
+Finally, we offer an insight into day-to-day lived experiences of bringing about change – far from the glamour of a well-designed results framework, what does the daily life of a practitioner look like.

 Friday, 19 Sep 2025 | 2:00 pm to 5:15 pm